Workers' Compensation for Overexertion Injuries in PA

 You might suffer a stress or strain injury from overexertion while performing a single task or because of cumulative trauma from a strenuous repetitive daily work task.

-Even a sedentary job can cause overexertion that leads to back pain.
+Even a sedentary job can cause overexertion which leads to back pain.
 Workers sometimes sustain overexertion injuries if they are asked to perform jobs they are not properly trained to do or are not physically capable of doing without undue physical stress and strain.

 You may be overexerting yourself and risking injury if you are experiencing: